vbrandl/yagcdn/README.md

 ## API Limits

-To get the `HEAD` of a requested branch, Gitache sends a request to the requested service's API.
+To get the `HEAD` of a requested branch, YaGCDN sends a request to the requested service's API.
 To prevent running into rate limiting issues with the GitHub API, an OAuth2 App should be created and the client ID and secret can be set via the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables.